Trickster2038/BmstuDocs5/huawei_cheats/huawei cheatsheet.md

 MTU - Maximal transit unit (for interface)

+- **Switch = isolate collision domains, join 1 broadcast domain**
+- **Router = isolate broadcast & collision domains**

 Control plane: provides functions such as protocol processing, service processing, route calculation, forwarding control, service scheduling, traffic statistics collection, and system security.
 The control plane of a switch is used to control and manage the running of all network protocols.
 The control plane provides various network information and forwarding query entries required for data processing and forwarding on the data plane

 forwarding equivalence class (FEC) is a term used in Multiprotocol Label Switching (MPLS) to describe a set of packets with similar or identical characteristics which may be forwarded the same way

+> 44.	(<SA>)The Point-to-Point Protocol (PPP) is a common data link layer protocol for wide area networks (WANs).
+Which of the following statements about PPP is false?
+> + A.	The establishment of a PPP link goes through three phases: link layer negotiation, network layer negotiation, and authentication.
+> + B.	PPP uses the Link Control Protocol (LCP) to negotiate link control layer parameters.
+> - C.	If PPP uses password authentication mode, negotiation packets are transmitted in plain text, which is insecure.
+>
+> + D.	PPP supports the Password Authentication Protocol (PAP) and Challenge Handshake Authentication Protocol (CHAP).

 In asynchronous transmission, data is transmitted byte by byte.
 Therefore, it is less efficient than synchronous transmission.